 Proper fitting is critical for both safety and comfort.
 A girth should be snug yet not overly tight, preventing saddle slippage without restricting movement.
 Stirrup leathers, which connect the stirrups to the saddle, must be robust and regularly checked for wear.
 Ensuring these parts fit well can help avoid accidents and sore spots on the horse.

-Saddle Pads and Blankets
+Why Saddle Pads and Blankets Matter for Your Horse

 Saddle pads and blankets enhance comfort by distributing pressure and managing sweat.
 The main types include shaped pads, square pads for general use, half pads for added cushioning, and gel pads for pressure relief.
 Material options range from natural wool and sheepskin to high-tech foams and synthetic fabrics.